Contact

 Email (ch@chpt.org), call our corporate office (503.546.6392) or visit http://www.chpt.org/ and/or http://www.thefitnessshow.com/ for more info.
 Thanks for watching!

-+++ "Get Fit with Colin" on KGW Newschannel 8: Sunday morning news between 8:00am and 8:30am
+"Move in the Right direction" on KGW (NBC affiliate) Channel 8: Sunday morning news between 8:15am and 8:30am

 TIP OF THE WEEK